 For RTD, the MPM process is performed after the RTD solution for a configurable number (currently three) of 5min advisory intervals after the binding 5min interval.
 The MPM process performs a DCPA on these advisory intervals, the results of which are used to mitigate the Bids for these intervals, which will then be used for the corresponding 5min intervals of the following RTD run.
 Once a Bid is mitigated in a RTD run for a given 5min interval, the mitigated Bid applies only to that 5min interval and only for the following RTD runs.
 Bids cannot be unmitigated by subsequent RTD runs.
 However, a mitigated Bid may be further mitigated in a subsequent RTD run.

-Bids on behalf of dispatchable pumps, Non-Generator Resources (except for Generic NGRs), Participating Load, Demand Response Resources, Proxy Demand Resources, Reliability Demand Response Resources, Proxy Demand Resource-Load Shift Resources, and other forms of bid in demand are considered in the MPM process as part of the power balance equation; however, these bids are not subject to market power mitigation.
+Bids from Demand Response Resources, Participating Load, Hybrid Resources, and non-storage Non-Generator Resources are considered in the MPM process as part of the power balance equation.
+However, these bids are not subject to mitigation.
+Bids from resources comprised of multiple technologies that include Non-Generator Resources will remain subject to mitigation.

 For both Condition 1 and Condition 2 LRMR Units, when mitigation is triggered, an RMR Proxy Bid for each applicable interval is calculated using the same methodology described as for non-LRMR Units.
 The RMR Proxy Bid will be utilized for the corresponding 15min or 5min interval in FMM and RTD, respectively.